Ahmed-has96/Ahmed-has96/README.md

 ## 🚀 About Me

+## 🚀 About Me

-I build stable and user-friendly web applications with strong focus on structure, accessibility and data flow.
+I build structured and user-focused web and mobile applications with strong emphasis on clean architecture and clear data flow.

-My background combines:
-- Modern frontend development (React & TypeScript)
-- Backend development with .NET REST APIs

-I enjoy building solutions that combine data, logic and clean user interfaces.
+My main focus is modern frontend development using React and TypeScript, combined with API integration and backend collaboration.

+I enjoy turning complex data into intuitive user experiences and continuously improving code quality and structure.